pkardas/notes/books/ddia.md

 machine.

 HDFS is somewhat like a distributed version of UNIX, where HDFS is the filesystem and MapReduce is a quirky implementation of a UNIX process.
-When MapReduce was published is was not all new.
-Some concepts were already known - eg. massively parallel processing databases.
+When MapReduce was published it was not all new.
+Some concepts were already known - e.g. massively parallel processing databases.
 Hadoop vs Distributed Databases:

 - databases require you to structure data according to particular model, whereas files in a distributed filesystem are just byte sequences.
 Hadoop opened up the possibility of indiscriminately dumping data into HDFS and later figuring